 However, recovering compensation for medical expenses, lost earnings, and pain and suffering may be difficult.

-Our team at William G. Kolodner P.A. doesn’t back down when it comes to fighting against big corporations.
+Our team at WGK Personal Injury Lawyers doesn’t back down when it comes to fighting against big corporations.

 We have a national reputation for verdicts and settlements in personal injury cases.
 Our case results and client reviews are a testament to our dedication and commitment.
-That’s why you shouldn’t waste a moment before calling our Baltimore personal injury lawyers for help.
+That’s why you shouldn’t waste a moment before calling a personal injury lawyer for help.
 We’ll stand up to corporations and insurance companies on your behalf, fighting to give you a voice and get you the money you deserve.

 We offer a free consultation, so reach out to our team to schedule yours today.